combinatorist/resume/resume-tim-eccleston.md

 ---
 # Highlights
-- Independent, innovative and influential Data Engineer (also Data Science, Analysis, & "serverless" backends)
+- Independent, innovative, and influential Data Engineer (also Data Science, Analysis, & "serverless" Cloud)
 - Reputation for driving new technologies, thinking critically, and communicating well to all levels of the business
 - 3 yrs. of Big Data Engineering experience (w/ Spark, Scala, Presto/Hive SQL, AWS EMR)
 - 3 yrs. of Data Science & Analysis experience (w/ SQL, Python, Spark, Scala, R)